augusztinyidaniel/Excel_Project_Data_Analysis/1_Project-Dashboard/README.md

 ### Formulas and Functions

-Note: in my analysis I used the Hungarian version of Excel with translated function names in order for me to get familiar with both the English version (from the course video) and the Hungarian version (in practice) of the functions used.
+Note: in my analysis I used the Hungarian version of Excel in order for me to get familiar with both the English version (from the course video) and the Hungarian version (in practice) of the functions used.

+The functions showcased here are taken from my project in their original form, but in the details I provide the English version of all the functions used.

 #### Median Salary by Job Titles